 Set expectations on communication methods

 Setting expectations on which communication channels are to be used for what topics really helps set the tone and encourages communication.
+It’s a smart move from when you first start a business to adopt this attitude.
 For example, you may want legal and ‘serious’ documentation always by email or your cloud file server, whereas casual discussion or team huddles to be done via Slack or Skype.

 You can reduce the confusion about what to post where by having a simple guide, and ensuring everyone is across your thoughts.
 If your distributed team uses a particular set of tools for communicating and collaborating (say Dropbox for file sharing, or slack for text discussion), let all new team members know straight away, so they do not have to email the team to find out which specific tools are needed for which circumstances.

 It is important to ask that team members stay logged in to these tools as well; any barrier to that communication, such as one of the team never logging into to the company’s IM system, can be detrimental and kill productivity.